Key Takeaways

 The total USDs that will ultimately be repatriated can change materially over a 4-week period.

-According to an objective probabilistic framework, there is a 10 percent chance that on a €50.0M price tag, the price can change by more than $3.0M in either direction.
+According to an objective probabilistic framework, there is a 10 percent chance that on a €50.0M price tag, the price can change by more than $3.0M in either direction over a four week period.

 However, regardless of where the EUR/USD exchange rate should be trading on expiry date, according to the terms of the forward contract, the Fund will be selling €50.0M in exchange for $57.65M for the exit.